tmitchelljr2k10/AzurePowershell/README.md

 # AzurePowershell
-A collection of helpful Azure-centric PowerShell commands
+A collection of helpful Azure-centric PowerShell scripts and commands